wncc/WnCC/_soc_projects/10-PokeArc.md

 ---

 ---
 It's a Pokémon library, lists all Pokemon available on the PokeAPI, allows user to add favorites and store them to the browser local storage, dark/light mode.
 Allow users to show a random Pokemon based on their lucky number/alphabet/name/DOB.
+Re-implement card ui on https://git.io/pokearc.
+It's half done on https://github.com/mohitkyadav/pokearc/ deployed on GitHub (https://git.io/pokearc).
+Mentees can also propose their ideas for the project.

 <!--break-->